Plan A Romantic Urban Getaway in a Luxurious Villa!

 The moments pass here quietly and seem parallel to the rest of the world.
 Escape doesn’t do it justice; it’s more transportive than that.
 You are away, and you are alone with a dear one.
 You are in a space to touch and to hold and to be present and to be happy together.

 The Sunset Marquis epitomizes what I love about Los Angeles.
-It is a shining jewel in West Hollywood that represents my love of city.
-Love of home.
+It is a shining jewel in West Hollywood that represents my love of city and love of home.
 Los Angeles is a place of great natural beauty, but this city also unpretentiously and naturally expands with its growth.
-With almost sixty years of slow expansion, collecting properties and neighbors as the hotel required, grew organically too.
+With almost sixty years of slow expansion, collecting properties and neighbors as the hotel required, the Sunset Marquis grew organically too.

-West Hollywood has an extraordinary historical district that it doesn’t sell tours and tickets to see, because the people want to live; they people want to walk around Tara house with their dogs and keep F. Scott Fitzgerald’s apartment a home-known secret.
+West Hollywood has an extraordinary historical district that it doesn’t sell tours and tickets to see because the people want to live; the people want to walk around Tara house with their dogs and keep F. Scott Fitzgerald’s apartment a home-known secret.
 The Sunset Marquis is similarly a historical secret with a gilded history saved for those who know.

 Your Love Story Could Start in a Villa

 This prioritization of West Hollywood’s home-ness marks a grander reverence for togetherness that I have found in Los Angeles.

 Because our city is so spread out, it takes a little more effort to get together.
 This makes those times with friends and family and romantic partners all the more intense and special.
 I think of Los Angeles as a city of creative loners, and that breed of person adores the romantic more than anyone.